noahsmartin/CSE110/README.md

 letting you narrow down your choice to the perfect order.

 ### Use
 The app is designed to be used and tested for the iPhone5/5s running iOS 7.1.1 or later.
-The website is compatible with Safari vesrion 7.0.4 with javascript enabled and is best displayed at a window size of 1259 x 897.
+The website is best viewed with Safari vesrion 7.0.4 and requires javascript enabled; it is best displayed at a window size of 1259 x 897.
 The phone must also have a network connection and the app must be allowed to access location.
 Furthermore, some features require the phone to have a camera.